denten-books/plain-text/support/sup-blog.md

 screen, at the limits of "critical flicker fusion" in excess of 60 times per second, even as it appears to stand still.

-What happens when farmers lose the right to handle earth or to fix their tools?
+What happens when farmers lose the right to handle soil or to fix their tools?
 What happens to writers who lose touch with pen and page?
-Our collective alienation from the material contexts of knowledge production is a matter of grave concern and one that should unite us into a community of
+Can the practice of literary interpretation persist in alienation from the material contexts of knowledge production?
+These are not theoretical questions, but matters of tactical expediency.
+The politics of inscription are a matter of grave concern to farmer laborers, software engineers, and textual scholars alike.
+They require a concerted effort to more closely align our ideals with technologies at hand.
-tinkerers: co-authors, editors, shareholders.

 In *Plain Text* I wrote:

 > The politics of inscription are not simply a matter for academic discussion.
 In the time that it took me to finish this book, a coalition of US "data